AmineAbeidDev/libft--Implementations-/README.md

 This project requires to implement several C functions in addition of some linked list manipulators and convert them into a library

-Usage: compile a main function with the library
+Usage: `run make to compile the library then compile a main function with it`